 Next, we use the indemnity payments estimated by Lévy-Leboyer (1977): 1.435 billion F in 1871, 1.801 billion F in 1872 and 2.295 billion F in 1873, or 7.24%, 8.68%, and 11.1% of GDP.
-Subtracting these from the current account balance shows the balance net of the indemnity.
-As a share of GDP, this net figure is shown in the light line in figure 1.
-Clearly the indemnity was greater than the cumulative current account surpluses during those years, so a significant part of it was financed by selling assets or by borrowing internationally.
-This borrowing to finance a lump-sum loss of national wealth and smooth consumption seems consistent with the intertemporal approach to the current account.
+Adding these to the the current account balance shows the balance net of the indemnity.
+As a share of GDP, this net figure is shown in the dotted line in Figure 1.
+Clearly the indemnity was greater than the other components of the current account during those years, so a significant part of it was financed by selling assets or by borrowing internationally.
+This borrowing to finance a lump-sum loss of national wealth and to smooth consumption seems consistent with the intertemporal approach to the current account.
 Of course, to formally test a model of the current account requires that we model other shocks as well.
-Both saving and investment, as shares of GDP.
-Both fell sharply from 1870 to 1871, but savings recovered more rapidly, as is also reflected in the current account series in figure 1.
+Both saving and investment, as shares of GDP, fell sharply from 1870 to 1871, but savings recovered more rapidly, as is also reflected in the current account series in Figure 1.
 Gavin (1992) drew attention to these separate changes in saving and investment and their contributions to post-war current account surpluses.

 Much of the theoretical work on the transfer problem has focused on the effect of a transfer on the terms of trade of the donor and of the recipient.
-Figure 3 shows the French terms of trade (solid line) and the trade balance as a share of GDP (dashed line).
-The terms of trade is defined as the ratio of import prices to export prices: $s \equiv p_m/p_x$ .
+The terms of trade is defined as the ratio of import prices to export prices: $s = p_m/p_x$.
+Figure 2 shows the French terms of trade (solid line) and the trade balance as a share of GDP (dashed line).
 The figure shows that the French terms of trade deteriorated during the early 1870s, as predicted by standard models of international transfers (and, for the 1920s, by Keynes).
 Later sections of the paper examine whether theory can explain the quantitative change in the terms of trade.
-In assessing the effects of the transfer, we also control for other shocks, such as the wartime jump in government spending as a share of GDP, which also is shown in figure 2 (dotted line).

-The theory applies to per capita measures, and so we deflate using Mitchell's (1998) mid-year estimates.
-In many applications, this transformation would not matter, for French population stagnated during this period, growing by only 0.36% per year 1861 to 1866 and by 0.54% per year from 1872 to 1876.
+The theory applies to per capita measures, and so we deflate quantities using Mitchell's (1998) mid-year estimates.
+In many applications, this transformation would not matter, for French population stagnated during this period, growing by only 0.36% per year from 1861 to 1866 and by 0.54% per year from 1872 to 1876.
 In this case, though, we need to adjust for the loss of Alsace and Lorraine in 1871, as the Mitchell data do.
-Those regions comprised roughly 4% of French population.
-Although they comprised a larger share of GDP because of their relative industrialization, we have no way of measuring regional output.
+Those regions comprised roughly 4% of the French population.

-Figure 3 shows estimates of the paths of real, per capita output and consumption.
-These series are measured by dividing the nominal series by the cost of living and the interpolated population series.
+Figure 3 shows estimates of the paths of real per capita output, consumption, and government spending.
+These series are measured by dividing the nominal series by the cost of living and the population series.
 The solid line is real output, while the dotted line gives a measure of aggregate consumption.
 Both series dropped sharply during the war, then recovered.
-Output was disrupted by the occupation and loss of Alsace-Lorraine, by the siege of Paris, by the Paris Commune, and by the political uncertainty associated with the founding of the third republic.
+Output was disrupted by the occupation and loss of Alsace-Lorraine, by the siege of Paris, by the Paris Commune, and by the political uncertainty associated with the founding of the Third Republic.
 Figure 3 suggests that the degree of consumption smoothing in fact was very limited, as the path of real consumption parallels that of real output.
 This evidence seems inconsistent with the intertemporal approach to the current account.
-Again, however, a complete model is needed to assess whether this path for consumption is consistent with a standard model of budgetting.
+Again, however, a complete model is needed to assess whether this path for consumption is consistent with a standard model of budgeting.
+In assessing the effects of the transfer, we later control for other shocks, such as the wartime jump in government spending, which also is shown in Figure 3 (dashed line).

-4. Preferences, Goods, and an Exchange Economy Example
+4. Preferences, Goods, and an Exchange-Economy Example